 Visualizing the Workflow Diagram

 Visual representation of the workflow is key to socializing the workflow with others and having people of various learning types connect with the content.
+It's a form of visual project management that helps teams understand the project plan, stay aligned as they progress, and ultimately achieve their common goals.

 When considering the workflow diagram, think about 3 components: the inputs, the transformation of those inputs, and the output.
 If you get this right, outputs become outcomes and your project is considered successful.